biosp4rk/mzmr/readme.txt

   - Removed option to remove Varia Suit animation (now it is always removed)
   - Removed option to remove Norfair vine (now it is always removed)
   - Fixed bug with hue rotation
-  - Fixed probability of Space Jump replacing Morph Ball
+  - Fixed probability of Space Jump replacing Morph Ball (was too low before)
-  - Fixed item requirement logic that caused unbeatable seeds
   - Added hash icons to file select screen
   - Title screen demos are now disabled
   - Shooting Ruins Test with a non-pistol beam now hurts Samus